 - Constant length strings (without delimiters, and with optional padding to fill out empty spaces) - Delimited strings (can be delimited by an arbitrary delimiter character) - Length-prefixed strings (where the length prefix is a numeric type).
-Numeric types are one of the binary integer types described in "Signed or Unsigned Integers" on page B-11 or are a number stored as a string. - Four date formats: MMDDYY, DDMMYY, MMDDYYYY, DDMMYYYY, where the information is stored as a string in one of these formats with any separator character between month, date, and year (for example, 12!24=01). - Numbers not defined as binary data, but as strings.
+Numeric types are one of the binary integer types described in "Signed or Unsigned Integers" on page B-12 or are a number stored as a string. - Strings terminated by a specified character. - Strings terminated by a delimiter defined by an enclosing limarry structure. - Four date formats: MMDDYY, DDMMYY, MMDDYYYY, DDMMYYYY, where the information is stored as a string in one of these formats with any separator character between month, date, and year (for example, 12!24=01).

+Numbers not defined as binary data, but as strings.
 Any one of the three string formats can define a number (either an integer or a floating-point entity).
 In iStudio, a D3L field of type number is handled as a double.